eclipse-archived/ceylon-lang.org/blog/2015-06-03-generic-function-refs.md

 experimental feature that only works in conjunction with the JavaScript backend.
 So you can run code that uses type functions on a JavaScript virtual machine, but not on the JVM.
-This is something we're inviting you and to play with to see if the whole community agrees it is useful.
+This is something we're inviting you to play with to see if the whole community agrees it is useful.
 But right now it's not covered in the language specification, and it's not supported by the Java backend.